-We reiterate our encouragement that MPD implement the Enhanced Field Training Officer Program Protocol as quickly as possible and begin applying formal criteria for the selection of FTOs.
+We reiterate our encouragement that MPD implement all of the elements of the Enhanced Field Training Officer Program Protocol as quickly as possible and begin applying formal criteria for the selection of FTOs.

 VII.
 Specialized Mission Units (MOA ¶¶ 149-159)